Welcome!

 - Create or plan a Vehicle that meets the DMV’s Mutant Vehicle Criteria (below).

-- Fill out a Mutant Vehicle Application through our online application form.
+- Fill out a Mutant Vehicle Application using your Burner Profile.
 All Mutant Vehicles must apply through this form to be considered for on playa licensing (you can’t just show up at the event with your vehicle and get licensed).

 - If your vehicle is invited, Bring your Mutant Vehicle to the DMV at Black Rock City for final vehicle inspection.
 Final inspection and licensing are required before you can drive your vehicle at the event.